tdownie0/music-theor-ease/topics/Website/ch1.md

 >
 > [git](https://git-scm.com/)

-After that brief explanation, I would like to point out that in our case I actually used the separate branches to separate different levels of difficulty regarding each of the files.
-As an example, let's look at the first file we will begin with on it's GitHub page, [Main Page](https://github.com/tdownie0/music-theor-ease/blob/main/app/page.tsx).
+After that brief explanation, it needs to be pointed out that the branches of this site were actually used to separate different levels of difficulty and refactoring regarding each of the files.
+As an example, let us take a look at the first file we will begin with on its GitHub page, [Main Page](https://github.com/tdownie0/music-theor-ease/blob/main/app/page.tsx).

-Before going further, I would like to explain why this page is actually named "page.tsx".
-This page serves as the root of the "app" folder, and is the main page of our site, being the first one you land on.
-The main page of a site you visit (also called a home page) is often referred to as the index page.
+Before going further, we need to explain why this page is actually named "page.tsx".
+This page serves as the root of the "app" folder, and is the main page of our site (being the first one users land on).
+The main page of any site we visit (also called a home page) is often referred to as the index page.
 With Next.js, using "page.(js/tsx)" is the convention for naming a page that has a specific route.
-In this case, the root page (main page) of our site has a route of `/`.
-This is standard for websites, and mimics a folder structure where `/` would be the top level folder.
-If you have the site running locally (which you can do by being in the directory of the source code you have downloaded on your machine through the `git clone` command from earlier and running `npm run dev`), you can see that if you add a `/` after `localhost:3000`, it will direct you to the same page as before, but removing the `/` automatically, as it is inferred.
+In this case, the root page (index page) of our site has a route of `/`.
+This is standard for websites, and mimics a directory structure where `/` would be the top level directory.
+If we have the site running locally (which we can do by being in the directory of the source code we downloaded earlier with `git clone`, and then running `npm run dev`), we can see that if we add a `/` after `localhost:3000`, it will direct us to the same page as before, but removing the `/` automatically, as it is inferred.

 > **Note:** Here, `localhost:3000` is setup by Next.js for us, and `3000` refers to the port that it is
 > currently listening on.
 In a URL, the port for addresses always follows after the `:`.
 For some extra